Runners

 • * Start medical station will be open from 7:00 a.m. to 10:00 a.m. (provisional)

-• * Medical stations on the course will be open from the time the first runner passes until approximately 15 minutes after the last runner passes.
+• * Medical stations on the course will operate from the time the first runner passes until approximately 15 minutes after the last runner has passed.

 • * The period of opening hours are provisional and subject to change.
 The closing time may also change depending on usage.